Githbhatia/Streamlit_ASCE722Spectra/README.md

 5/20/2025 Various aesthetic improvements (equations/code references) and error checking ( zmax <= H) etc.

 5/23/2025 Converted to a multi- page app to separate Fp calculations from spectra calculations.
-URL parameters are stored in session variables.
+URL parameters are stored in session variables for persistance over pages

+5/24/2025 Further added code for persistance in user options on the Fp page, not perfect but close.

 Try out at: https://jmtwtc7pdpdfhpzgnwfdt6.streamlit.app/